 The tense real-life, and by now well-documented, crisis was given the appropriate cinematic treatment care of Kevin Costner’s (who starred and co-produced) 2000 film.
 Many thought such a thing was overdue, and a worthy endeavor that would bring what happened so long ago to the big, wide-screen.
 The production attempted to inform while entertain the masses — you cannot forget the studio backing this only wanted to sell movie tickets and not draw kudos from historians or those who lived through this.

 The film succeeded with the former, but shot blanks, unfortunately, with the latter’s box office take.
-That’s too bad because it successfully opened a window back to the 60s, years ahead of Mad Men, in a way few have done recently.
+That’s too bad because it effectively opened a window back to the 60s, years ahead of Mad Men, in a way few have done recently.
 Roger Donaldson and David Self (as director and screenwriter) respected the material (to a point) enough to let what happened unfold without the need to enhance the history recreated — yeah, I’m looking right at you Michael Bay and your inane Pearl Harbor film (sheesh!).
 But, I digress.

 The film proved to be a thriller in solid standing to historical events.
 One that built its tension honestly and in good measure to craft.
 Another solid cast of less than big name performers took up the yoke of their real counterparts, with unforeseen determination to get fact and personalities just right.
 Certainly, Bruce Greenwood, Stephen Culp, and Dylan Baker stood out (as JFK, RFK, and Robert McNamara).
 Being that these three were at the core in telling the tale how close we came at the brink, the movie assuredly did its job.